quru/qis/doc/api_help.md

 ### Parameters
 * `path` - Mandatory, text - Specifies the folder path to list
-* `attributes` - Optional, boolean - When true, adds the unique ID, title, description, width and height fields from the image database to the returned objects.
-Set to false for improved performance if these fields are not required.
+* `attributes` - Optional, boolean - When `true`, adds the unique ID, title, description, width and height fields from the image database to the returned objects.
+    Set to `false` for improved performance if these fields are not required.
+* `start` - Optional, integer - The zero-based result number to start from, default `0`.
-* `limit` - Optional, integer - The maximum number of results to return, default `1000`.
-Or set to `0` to specify no limit.
+* `limit` - Optional, integer - The maximum number of results to return, default `1000`, maximum value `1000`.
 * _`[any]`_ - Optional, mixed - Any additional parameters are appended to the returned image URLs so that for example the required image sizes can be specified